 What’s more effective, Visa® incentive cards or gift card rewards?
 OK, that’s a trick question.
 It comes down to context.
-When designing an incentive programs, a key piece of strategy is deciding what type of incentive rewards you should use to motivate your target audience.
+When designing an incentive program, a key piece of strategy is deciding what type of incentive rewards you should use to motivate your target audience.
 Different incentive rewards make sense in different situations.

 Deciding which type of reward you want to use depends on several factors:

 - Defining Your Objective: Is your goal long-term, such as building distributor loyalty?
 Or is it more short-term, such as promoting a product launch or increasing purchases of part-time customers?
 Who do you need to motivate to achieve this outcome and how long will this promotion run?

 - Audience Analysis: How big is your target audience?
 What are their demographics, priorities, and values?
 Completing this analysis will help you personalize your marketing to them and choose the most effective rewards.

 - Reconciling Rewards Budget: Based on the length of your promotion and the size of your audience, you need to decide which rewards make sense from a budgetary standpoint.
 How much reward-spending do you want to allocate toward each segment of your audience?
 Do you need rewards that are scalable based on the priority?

 The answers to those questions will determine the rewards you select.
 For instance, if you were trying to build customer loyalty with a small group of high-value accounts, you would want to invest in high value, personalized reward experiences.
 In this case, incentive travel would be an effective option that would give you the opportunity to strengthen your relationships with those accounts.
 Or you might offer promotions with high reward point values that participants can redeem towards custom redemptions or big-ticket merchandise, such as redeeming points towards paying off student loans or buying a family set of Rolex® watches.